cloud-native-toolkit/ascent-diagramer/README.md

 You can also verify the state of your locally running application using the Selenium UI test script included in the `scripts` directory.

 > **Note for Windows users:** `gunicorn` is not supported on Windows.
 You may start the server with `python manage.py run` on your local machine or build and start the Dockerfile.

+## Limitations
+Currently, a default bom.yaml is rendered from `/public/bom.yaml`, and there is not an upload capability or ability to specify an alternative location for the input bom.
+To render other bom's, place the bom.yaml in /public and change the file name in routes/diagram.py from "bom.yaml" to your new file name.

 ## License